tjd1234/cmpt225summer2023/assignments/a2/README.md

 Running your program with `valgrind` is important, since it will help you find memory leaks, and other memory-related errors.

 > **Note** There should be *no* errors when you run this testing!
-If you find
+If you have
-> have any, double-check that you are running exactly the correct file, and
+> any, double-check that you are running exactly the correct file, and using the
-> using the correct compiler options.
+> correct compiler version, correct options, and correct [makefile](makefile).

 ## Designing the Undo Stack